Daoud-Hussain/Object-Oriented-Programming/README.md

 It is also known as **Dynamic Method Dispatch**.
 It is a process in which a function call to the overridden method is resolved at Runtime.
 This type of polymorphism is achieved by **Method Overriding**.
 Method overriding, on the other hand, occurs when a derived class has a definition for one of the member functions of the base class.
 That base function is said to be overridden.

+# ArrayList

+The ArrayList class is the part of **Java Collection Framework**.
+This class implements the List interface provided by the Collection framework.
+This is a high level hierarchy for the Array list.
+This is one of the most widely used in Java because it provides flexibility.
+Java ArrayList is the preferred data structure for everyone who needs dynamic array.
+You can use the arraylist using following syntax: <br>
+``import java.util.ArrayList;`` <br>
+For primitive types:  <br>
+``ArrayList<listType> listName = new ArrayList<listType>(size);`` <br>
+For class types:  <br>
+``ArrayList<className> listName = new ArrayList<className>(Constructor);`` <br>

+## Key points about the ArrayList in Java:

+The Java ArrayList grow and sink dynamically when we add/remove elements from it.
+- ArrayList uses the array as an internal data structure to store element.
+- This provides flexibility to use elements using the indexes.
+- ArrayList allows to store duplicate values including “null” values.
+- It is an ordered collection, i.e. it maintains the insertion order.
+- Java ArrayList supports Generics.
+- It only allows objects in the ArrayList.
+For primitive values like int, long etc. use the wrapper classes.
+- Java ArrayList Iterator and ListIterator implementation is fail-fast.
+- ArrayList is not thread safe.
+We need to apply synchronization if multiple threads will change ArrayList at the same time.

+## Arrays Vs ArrayList

+- Array has a **fixed-length** and its size will remain same even if you remove all elements from the Array.
+While, ArrayList is **dynamic** in nature and it will grow or shrink automatically as we add/ remove element from it.
+- Array is just **data-storage** and you need to write the code to work on the Array (e.g. Add, remove or search etc.) While the ArrayList provides a set of **built-in methods** which make it easy to work with it.

+# File Handling
+File Handling enables us to store the output of any particular program in a file and allows us to perform certain operations on it.
+It is an integral part of any programming language.
+File handling in Java is defined as reading and writing data to a file.

+## Using File Handling in Java
+Their exist particular file class from the java package called **java.io** allows us to handle and work with different formats of files.
+Thus, if we want to use a file class, we need to create an **object** of that particular class and should specify the filename or directory name.

+## Why use File Handling
+Here are some advatages why should we use file handling:

+**1. Reusability:** It helps in preserving the data or information generated after running the program. <br>
+**2. Large storage capacity:** Using files, you need not worry about the problem of storing data in bulk. <br>
+**3. Saves time:** Data storage in files required less time consumption. <br>
+**4. Portability:** You can easily transfer the contents of a file from one computer system to another. <br>
+**5. No Data Loss:** Using file handling our data is not lost if we exit the program rather it is stored permanently in files. <br>

 #

 ### Author
 - <a href="http://daoud-hussain.com/"> Daoud Hussain </a>